obsproject/obs-studio/docs/sphinx/reference-sources.rst

 .. function:: signal_handler_t *obs_source_get_signal_handler(const obs_source_t *source)

-   :return: The source's signal handler
+   :return: The source's signal handler.
+Should not be manually freed,
+            as its lifecycle is managed by libobs.

    See the :ref:`source_signal_handler_reference` for more information on signals that are available for sources.